brijeshdabhi607/studentstudyportal/README.md

 create a virtual environment using >> python -m venv venv <br>
 install djagno using >> pip install django <br>
-clone this project using https://github.com/brijeshdabhi607/studentstudyportal.git  or download a zip file from repository <br>
+clone this project using >> git clone https://github.com/brijeshdabhi607/studentstudyportal.git  or download a zip file from repository <br>
 functanality of this project is <br>
 1) Authentication system
 2) create a homework